1v1expert/Circle_Table/README.md

 ```
 ## Configuration

-If not specified via the command line, the config file `config.json` for OctoPrint is expected in the settings folder,
+If not specified via the command line, the config file `config.json` for 3DCircle is expected in the settings folder,
 which is located at project.